SFitz911/Carrier_Broker_Saas/PROJECT_DESCRIPTION_AND_GOALS.md

 ## 💡 The Solution

-**Carrier Board** gives truckers the same ability brokers have: **rate their experiences with shippers and brokers**, creating a **two-way, balanced system** where accountability flows both directions.
+**Carrier Board** gives truckers what they've never had: **the power to rate brokers and shippers**.
+This is a **trucker-only platform**—brokers and shippers cannot rate truckers here.
+This levels the playing field and finally gives truckers a voice.

 ### Key Features

 #### 🤖 AI-Powered Tools
 - **Simplified Data Entry**: Upload a BOL (Bill of Lading) or receipt, AI extracts key details automatically
-- **Credential Verification**: Verify shipper/broker credentials (FMCSA, insurance, etc.)
+- **Credential Verification**: Verify broker/shipper credentials (FMCSA, insurance, etc.)
 - **Submission Validation**: Validate trucker submissions for authenticity
 - **Fair Ratings**: Generate data-driven ratings based on:
-  - Payment history
+  - Payment history and speed
   - Communication quality
-  - Load accuracy
+  - Load accuracy and honesty
   - Professionalism
-  - Timeliness
+  - Reported issues

 #### 🎯 Core Benefits
-- ✅ Gives truckers **equal visibility** and **a voice**
+- ✅ Gives truckers **visibility** and **a voice** they've never had
 - ✅ Helps reduce **fraud**, **non-payment**, and **poor practices**
-- ✅ Encourages **accountability on both sides**
+- ✅ Encourages **accountability from brokers and shippers**
 - ✅ Creates a **transparent marketplace** built on trust
-- ✅ Levels the playing field between brokers and carriers
+- ✅ Levels the playing field—truckers can finally rate brokers
+- ✅ Protects fellow truckers from bad actors

 ---